tkembo/mxit-mobi-murphyslaws/README.md

 mxit-mobi-murphyslaws
 =====================

+"If anything CAN go wrong, then it WILL go wrong".
+Thats the first Murphys Laws.
+This app will  show you the thousands of similar laws.
+One thing about these Laws though is that they are always correct.

-A Mxit .mobi application which shows the user 10 Murphy's Laws at a time in the category the user has selected.
+This Mxit .mobi application which shows the user 10 Murphy's Laws at a time in the category the user has selected.

 The mxit_murphyslaws.sql file attached will populate your database with laws from one category: Miscellaneous Laws.